The American Polish Rabbit Club is dedicated to the

 to come up with the right rabbit to win BEST of BREED.

 The APRC boasts members across the USA and Canada.
 APRC members have the privilage of competing in the annual sweepstakes contest which measures to a degree, the success of members exhibiting at local, state, and national all breed and Polish specialty shows.
-A list of upcoming shows can be found on the Show Calendar page of this website.
 The APRC publishes a quarterly newsletter - The Little Aristocrat.
 Publication/submission dates are available for those interested in contributing articles or reports of benefit to the membership.

 Looking for a breeder near you?
 Please feel free to access our Members Directory, a listing that includes name, rabbitry name, city, state, e-mail, and website link, if applicable, is available free to all APRC members.